kaliberjs/sanity-image/readme.md

 ## Motivation
 Sanity provides a lot of options when it comes to image optimization and this component tries to be the one size fits all solution, making sure you don't have to think about these.
 It also manages `srcSet` and `sizes` for you by looking at the actual displayed size of the image.
 This fits much better within a component driven model, where you never know in advance where your component is going to be used (and which `sizes` value you should therefore use).

+Even though the components work without a `sizes` prop, they *do* accept one.
+This allows the image to be displayed immediately, without your javascript bundle being parsed.
+Useful for images that are displayed above the fold, to reduce your LCP time.
+Think: hero images.

 ## Installation

 Add the following libraries to your `compileWithBabel` array: